 The Viterbi School offers over 30 unique majors and areas of emphasis.
 Our women flourish in an environment focused on collaboration and teamwork.
 Group projects promote communication over competition and prepare our students for engineering in the real world.

 Women are also very involved in their organizations on campus.
-Engineering student organizations leadership finds women leading the pack.
-Over 70% of executive board positions are held by women, and women engineers are also active in leadership outside of Viterbi as well.
+Engineering student organization leadership finds the women leading the pack with many of the executive board positions being held by women.

-Dr. Armani is a recipient of the prestigious Presidential Early Career Award for Scientists and Engineers as well as on of Technology Reviews top 35 innovators under 35.
+Dr. Armani is a recipient of the prestigious Presidential Early Career Award for Scientists and Engineers, as well as the recipient of MIT Technology Reviews top 35 innovators under 35.
 Dr. Armani conducts research with undergraduates involving nanosensors and also teaches an undergraduate course in nanomaterials and nanodevices.

-Dr. Becerik-Gerber has also been named to TR's 35 innovators under 35.
+Dr. Becerik-Gerber currently serves as the Department Chair for the Sonny Astani Department of Civil and Environmental Engineering.
+She has also been named to TR's 35 innovators under 35.
 Dr. Becerik-Gerber's research focuses on the efficient construction of buildings, and understanding the habits of the buildings occupants to reduce energy consumption in buildings and increase comfort.
 Her collaborations include social psychology as well as computer science to better understand her users.

 Dr. Dilkina is an Associate Professor of Computer Science and is one of the junior faculty members in the young field of Computational Sustainability.
 She is the co-director of the Center for Artificial Intelligence in Society (CAIS) and her research focuses on advancing the state of the art in combinatorial optimization techniques for solving real-world large-scale problems, particularly ones that arise in sustainability areas such as biodiversity conservation planning and urban planning.